adventuresoftoni/GRTA-GTFS/README.md

 GTFS files for the GRTA

 To do:
+- stops.text
+-- verify locations
-- lat/lon for stops
+- stop_times.txt
-- stop times (pick up at blueline express)
+-- pick up at blueline express